Applications for the 2017 award are due on March 1, 2017. Please click here to download the application.

 - The candidate must have a research mentor who will be an additional resource for his or her research.

-- The Chairman of the Department of Surgery must guarantee that the candidate will have 40% protected time available to devote to the research investigations.
+- The Chairman of the Department of Surgery must guarantee that the candidate will have 40% protected time available to devote to the research investigation, as well as facilities, equipment and resources to execute the proposed studies.
+These resources can be shared with the mentor but their availability and location should be clearly described.

-The Wylie Scholar Awards Committee of Vascular Cures will select the Scholar and present their recommendation to the Vascular Cures Board of Directors for final approval.
+The Wylie Scholar Award Committee, established jointly by Vascular Cures and the Society for Vascular Surgery, will select the Scholar and present their recommendation to the Vascular Cures Board of Directors for final approval.
 The key criteria for selection of the potential Wylie Scholar will be a demonstrated aptitude for and interest in vascular research, skill and promise in vascular surgery, teaching ability, and leadership qualities.
 Selected candidates may be personally interviewed prior to the final selection.